zentala/open-smart-desk-server/README.md

   - Server Development - Ongoing
   - Sensor Integration - In Progress
     - Transitioning from PIR to microwave sensors due to test failures.

+### Collaboration Call
+We are looking for investors, data scientists, passionate electricians or hardware enthusiasts to collaborate on this exciting project.
+For more information on collaboration and potential profitability, please visit our [Business Strategy](https://github.com/zentala/desk.zentala.io/wiki/Business-Strategy-&-Collaboration).

 ## Technological stack